Dental Fillings in Jacksonville, FL

 Treating a cavity early with a filling is significantly more affordable than waiting for the cavity to worsen.
 Advanced decay requiring root canals, crowns, or extractions costs considerably more.
 Early cavity treatment saves you money in the long term.

-Our office is in-network with all major insurance providers.
+Our office is in-network with most major insurance providers and most PPO insurance plans.
 Please bring your insurance card to each appointment so we can make sure your information is as up-to-date as possible.
 If you do not find your insurance provider here; please call at (904) 822-9786 for clarity.

 Don’t let a cavity cause more pain or damage.
 Dental fillings at Dental Arts of Florida stop decay, restore your tooth, and give you back your healthy smile—often in just one appointment.